-AGE RANGE REGULAR CLASS WITH RESOURCE SUPPORT REGULAR CLASS WITH RESOURCE WITHDRAWAL SELF-CONTAINED CLASS SELF-CONTAINED SCHOOL 4-8 Characteristics: Low vision Blind but not requiring Braille Support: Itinerant Teacher of the Visually Impaired works with Special Education Resource Teacher and Classroom teacher to develop IEP Itinerant Teacher of the Visually Impaired may arrange assessment and programming support through W. Ross MacDonald School Characteristics: ◆ Low vision ◆ Blind but not requiring Braille Support: ◆ Itinerant Teacher of the Visually Impaired works with Special Education Resource Teacher to develop IEP including specialized equipment and direct support. ◆ Itinerant Teacher of the Visually Impaired may arrange assessment and programming support through W. Ross MacDonald School. ◆ May require EA support OR Regular class with Braille instruction Characteristics: ◆ Legally blind ◆ Learning Braille Support: ◆ Teacher of the Visually Impaired (up to 50% of the day) provides direct support for Braille ◆ Teacher of the Visually Impaired works with the Classroom Teacher to develop IEP ◆ May require EA support and/or orientation and mobility training Not available Characteristics: ◆ Legally blind ◆ Learning Braille ◆ Has met the criteria for acceptance at W. Ross MacDonald School (Brantford) Support: ◆ Intensive residential program at W. Ross MacDonald School for the Blind
+AGE RANGE REGULAR CLASS WITH RESOURCE SUPPORT REGULAR CLASS WITH RESOURCE WITHDRAWAL SELF-CONTAINED CLASS SELF-CONTAINED SCHOOL 4-8 Characteristics: ◆ Low vision ◆ Blind but not requiring Braille Support: ◆ Itinerant Teacher of the Visually Impaired works with Special Education Resource Teacher and Classroom teacher to develop IEP ◆ Itinerant Teacher of the Visually Impaired may arrange assessment and programming support through W. Ross MacDonald School Characteristics: ◆ Low vision ◆ Blind but not requiring Braille Support: ◆ Itinerant Teacher of the Visually Impaired works with Special Education Resource Teacher to develop IEP including specialized equipment and direct support. ◆ Itinerant Teacher of the Visually Impaired may arrange assessment and programming support through W. Ross MacDonald School. ◆ May require EA support OR Regular class with Braille instruction Not available Characteristics: ◆ Legally blind ◆ Learning Braille ◆ Has met the criteria for acceptance at W. Ross MacDonald School (Brantford) Support: ◆ Intensive residential program at W. Ross MacDonald School for the Blind Characteristics: Legally blind Learning Braille Support: Teacher of the Visually Impaired (up to 50% of the day) provides direct support for Braille Teacher of the Visually Impaired works with the Classroom Teacher to develop IEP May require EA support and/or orientation and mobility training